-- a. that has been excavated or quarried from areas that are not contaminated with manufactured chemicals, or with process residues, as a result of industrial, commercial, mining, or agricultural activities, and - b. that does not contain any sulfidic ores or soils or any other waste,
+- a. that has been excavated or quarried from areas that are not contaminated with manufactured chemicals, or with process residues, as a result of industrial, commercial, mining, or agricultural activities, and - b. that does not contain any sulfidic ores or soils or any other waste, and includes excavated natural material that meets such criteria for virgin excavated natural material as may be approved for the time being pursuant to an EPA Gazettal notice.

-Note: virgin excavated natural material has the same meaning as in the Protection of the Environment Operations Act 1997
+Note: virgin excavated natural material has the same meaning as in the Protection of the Environment Operations Act 1997 vistas means a view corridor to a distant view waste includes: